-When forming the credit risk strategy, the Bank will continue to be guided by the goal of adequate portfolio diversification, which will be addressed by continuing the minimum annual update of introduced internal limits for certain types of products, activities and all other common risk factors, all with the aim of managing and controlling concentration risk.
+While forming the credit risk strategy, Bank shall further take into consideration the goal of adequate portfolio diversification, which shall be addressed with continuation of minimally annual update of introduced internal limits for certain product types, activities and all other mutual risk factors, all with the goal of mastering and controlling the concentration risk.

-The collection of deposits and share capital is the basis for the possibility of fulfilling the aforementioned mission, while maintaining capital requirements, ie the capital adequacy ratio at the minimum prescribed level.
-J&T Bank, a.s. has in the previous period provided sufficient capital that met all the legal criteria necessary for the further development of the Bank.
+Collection of deposits and share capital generate the basis for fulfilment of previously given mission, together with parallel maintenance of capital requirements, i.e. capital adequacy ratio at minimal level.
+J&T banka, a.s. has in the previous period ensured enough capital to fulfill all legal criteria necessary for further development of the bank, and Bank's business plans for future put further accent on capital adequacy as primary goal.